Zimbe/Show_Case/README.md

 		                                                      propertySetter)
 ```
 ### Tester value adjustment
 Here is a look at Unity Editor view of the hierarchy and UI of the debug menu.
-DebugView prefab is only given height, rest is anchored and Content gameobject's Content Size Fitter and Vertical Layout Group components keep them nicely aligned.
+DebuggableValueView prefab is only given height, rest is anchored and Content gameobject's **Content Size Fitter** and **Vertical Layout Group** components keep them nicely aligned.
 Graphics are very primitive, but it gets the job done.
 From registration to DebuggableValueView, they are created through DynamicFactory which is showcased in the **How it works** section.

-Debug menu functionality:
+#### Debug menu functionality:
 - Increase and Decrease the value with + and - buttons the previously configured step length for each press.
 - Hold + or - button to continuously increase the value, if you want drastic changes.
 - You can reset the value to the saved value.